MaastrichtU-CDS/projects_AID-HF-CDSS/README.md

 this webserver is not suited for production use!
 If you choose this option, you have to configure a webserver yourself ( for example NGINX) to serve the frontend.

+Either way you decide to do it, edit the `application.yml` file inside `/src/main/resources` and set the `spring-profiles-active` property to: `prod`.
+This allows the application to load correct configuration from the `application-prod.yml` file.

 ### Packaging as jar with frontend included

-Edit the `application.yml` file inside `/src/main/resources` and set the value of the property "allowed-api" to nothing.
-This still allows the frontend on port 8080 to communicate with the backend on the same port.
-But this raises CORS related issues for communication coming from other ports (which is better in terms of security).

 To build the final jar for production, run this command from the root folder: